yansir-dev/AAAE-Dropout-Prediction/README.md

 ## 🤝 Contact

+This project is maintained by:

+- **Author** – yaoyuzhuo6@gmail.com
+- **Author** – yansihan6636@gmail.com

-For questions, feedback, or collaboration inquiries, please reach out to:  [yaoyuzhuo6@gmial.com]&[yansihan6636@gmail.com]
+For questions, feedback, or collaboration inquiries, feel free to reach out.